BitBelle/JS-Practice/AsynchronousProgramming/README.md

 **Single-threading**

-In a single-threaded execution, aprogram runs in a single sequence(line by line), one task at a time.
+In a single-threaded execution, a program runs in a single sequence(line by line), one task at a time.
 This means that the processor has to wait for one task to finish before starting the next one.

 So, when doing something like a *for loop* that processes a large amount of data, the processor is dedicated to that one task until its complete.